 Volunteers at ACA must be prepared to interact supportively and positively with students, faculty, staff, and other members of the parent community.
 Volunteers are required to uphold standards of dress and comportment.

 I have read this agreement, understand it, and have asked any clarifying questions necessary.
-Based o agree to maintain confidentiality and understand the consequences of not doing so.
-Signature: Printed Name: Date:
+Based on this, I agree to maintain confidentiality and understand the consequences of not doing so.